Home Chemistry Properties Slater’s Rule

 The s-orbital has the greatest shielding effect followed by p, d, and f orbitals because the s-orbital has a higher density of electrons.

-Which element in a group has a higher shielding effect?
+Which element has the highest shielding effect?

 As we move down a group, the number of inner shells increases and the shielding effect also increses.
 Therefore, in the alkali metals group, rubidium has the greatest shielding effect and lithium has the least shielding effect.